karma-runner/karma/docs/plus/09-codio.md

 [Codio] is a web-based cloud integrated development environment that supports almost any programming language.
-Every project gets its own Box: an instantly available server-side development environment with full terminal access.
+Every project gets its individual Box: an instantly available server-side development environment with full terminal access.
 Unlimited panels and tabs, and a plethora of productivity features.

 ##Customize your Codio Project